 Excellent fluorometers for use in laboratory and field such as the Plant Efficiency Analyser (Hansatech, King's Lynn, UK) make accurate measurements of all the indices of the Kautsky curve and yield rapid information about photochemical capacity and response to environmental stress.
+Conventional fluorometers (e.g. Figure 1.15) use a given source of weak light (commonly a red light-emitting diode producing only 50-100 μmol quanta m-2 s-1) for both chlorophyll excitation and as a source of light for photosynthetic reactions.

 Even more sophisticated is the Pulse Amplitude Modulated (PAM) fluorometer (Walz, Effeltrich, Germany) which employs a number of fluorescence- and/or photosynthesis-activating light beams and probes fluorescence status and quenching properties.
-With induction kinetics generated by conventional fluorometers (e.g. Figure 1.12) a given source of weak light (commonly a red lightemitting diode producing only 50-100 μmol quanta m-2 s-1) is used for both chlorophyll excitation and as a source of light for photosynthetic reactions.
-By contrast a PAM fluorometer measures fluorescence excited by a weak modulated light and applies pulses of saturating light for chlorophyll excitation on top of an actinic beam which sustains photosynthesis.
-A combination of optical filters plus sophisticated electronics ensures that detection of fluorescence emission is locked exclusively onto the modulated signal.
+These fluorimeters measure fluorescence excited by a weak source of light that is modulated: that is a beam that applies short, square pulses of saturating light for chlorophyll excitation on top of a constant beam of light that sustains photosynthesis (actinic light).
+A combination of optical filters plus sophisticated electronics is used to tune the detector to detect only fluorescence excited by the modulated light beam.

 In this way, most of the continuous background fluorescence and reflected long-wavelength light is disregarded.
+Most significantly, relative fluorescence can be measured in full sunlight in the field.
 The functional condition of PSII in actively photosynthesising leaf tissue is thus amenable to analysis.
 This instrument also reveals the relative contributions to total fluorescence quenching by photochemical and non-photochemical processes and will help assess any sustained loss of quantum efficiency in PSII.
 Photosynthetic electron transport rates can be calculated concurrently.
+These techniques have revolutionised the application of chlorophyll fluorescence to the study of photosynthesis.

-Photochemical quenching (q_p) varies according to the oxidation state of electron acceptors on the donor side of PSII.
-When Q_A is oxidised (e.g. subsequent to dark pretreatment), quenching is maximised.
-Equally, q_p can be totally eliminated by a saturating pulse of excitation light that reduces Q_A , so that fluorescence yield will be maximised, as in a PAM fluorometer.
+Photochemical quenching $(q\,p)$ varies according to the oxidation state of electron acceptors on the donor side of PSII.
+When $Q_A$ is oxidised (e.g. subsequent to dark pretreatment), quenching is maximised.
+Equally, $q\,p$ can be totally eliminated by a saturating pulse of excitation light that reduces $Q_A$ , so that fluorescence yield will be maximised, as in a PAM fluorometer.
 Concurrently, a strong beam of actinic light drives photosynthesis (maintaining linear electron flow) and sustaining a pH gradient across thylakoid membranes for ATP synthesis.
-Those events are a prelude to energy utilisation and contribute to non-photochemical quenching (q_n) .
-This q_n component can be inferred from a combination of induction plus relaxation kinetics.
+Those events are a prelude to energy utilisation and contribute to non-photochemical quenching $(q\,n)$ .
+This $q\,n$ component can be inferred from a combination of induction plus relaxation kinetics.